briatte/dsr/README.md

 In the meantime, I have taught [a few other quantitative methods courses](https://f.briatte.org/teaching/#quanti), including some tutorials and guest lectures for [Jan Rovny's own courses](https://jan-rovny.squarespace.com/teaching).
 Some of the material for this course comes from those other ones.

-Some thanks also go to [Joël Gombin](https://github.com/joelgombin) and [Timothée Gidoin](https://github.com/gidoin), who inspired and helped with a first draft of this course, several years before it actually ran for the first time.
+Some thanks also go to [Joël Gombin](https://github.com/joelgombin) and [Timothée Gidoin](https://github.com/gidoin), who inspired and helped with a first draft of this course, six years before it actually ran for the first time.

 Last, this course and all the other ones mentioned above took place at [Sciences Po in Paris, France](https://www.sciencespo.fr/), where some more inspiration has come from [Emiliano Grossman](https://www.emilianogrossman.eu/) and many others.